Don’t let negative thoughts steal your joy.

 Watch out for these five insidious culprits to guard yourself – and your happiness.

-Most self-help books make it seem like happiness is a very elusive thing, something we must work very hard to achieve.
+Most self-help books make it seem like happiness is very elusive, something we must work hard to achieve.

-It is my suggestion that there are five thieves that steal your joy.
+It is my suggestion that five thieves steal your joy.